-Arg 1.3 - Assurance Objectives Evidence Summary (1) Show that the MSAW design has been clearly described, and has the potential to show that MSAW functions correctly under all normal environmental conditions.
-The MSAW design is described in the following paragraphs, supported by diagrams.
+Arg 1.3 - Assurance Objectives Evidence Summary (1) Show that the STCA design has been clearly described, and has the potential to show that STCA functions correctly under all normal environmental conditions.
+The STCA design is described in the following paragraphs, supported by diagrams.
 ANSPs may need to include a more detailed description for their system.
-(2) Show that the level of detail is sufficient to support the FHA process and the derivation of safety objectives for the overall design.
-EUROCONTROL SAM provides guidance on what to include.
+(2) Show that the level of detail is sufficient to support the FHA process and the derivation of safety objectives for the overall design. .
+The EUROCONTROL SAM provides guidance on what to include.

-Outline System Description
+5.5.2 Outline System Description

-A Block Diagram of the MSAW system is shown in Figure 5-1.
-This was derived by reference to the EUROCONTROL Specification for MSAW, and in particular to the Conops contained therein.
-As illustrated in the diagram, MSAW obtains information from Surveillance Data Processing and

-Environment Data Processing and from Flight Data Processing in order to generate alerts:
+A Block Diagram of the STCA system is shown in Figure 5-1.
+This was derived by reference to the EUROCONTROL Specification for STCA, and in particular to the Conops contained therein.
+As illustrated in the diagram, STCA obtains information from Surveillance Data Processing and Environment Data Processing.
+As an option, STCA can additionally make use of data from Flight Data Processing.

-- Surveillance data including tracked mode C data is used to predict conflicts. - Flight data is used as follows: - Type/category of flight: to determine the eligibility for alert generation and possibly also the parameters applied. - Sector(s) of concern: to address alerts - Cleared Flight levels: to increase the relevance of alert generation. - Parameters (from Environment Data Processing) are used to define the minimum safe altitudes and parameter to be applied, including QNH and temperature.
+- Surveillance data is used to predict conflicts.
+Tracked mode C data is used to make a prediction in the vertical dimension. - Environment Data Processing supplies STCA with the necessary parameters for a number of user-defined volumes of airspace. - Flight data may be used to provide additional information, such as: - Type/category of flight: to determine the eligibility for alert generation - RVSM status: to apply appropriate parameters in RVSM airspace - Sector(s) of concern: to address alerts - Cleared/Block Flight Levels: to increase the relevance of conflict prediction

-The diagram also illustrates the functions of people, procedures and equipment in the MSAW system, and the interfaces between the system elements.
-The ANSPs should provide block diagrams of their actual MSAW system configuration here to a level consistent with the guidance given above.
+The diagram also illustrates the functions of people, procedures and equipment in the STCA system, and the interfaces between the system elements.

-Figure 5-1: MSAW System block diagram
+Figure 5-1: STCA System block diagram